lb0o/website/content/en/docs/getting-started/first-deployment.md

 ```

 - `root-host` is used as the main domain for all services created under Cozystack, such as the dashboard, Grafana, Keycloak, etc.
 - `api-server-endpoint` is primarily used for generating kubeconfig files for your users.
-It is recommended to use globally accessible IP addresses instead of local ones.
+It is recommended to use routeable IP addresses instead of local ones.

 {{% alert color="info" %}}
-Cozystack enables telemetry collection.
+Cozystack gathers anonymous usage statistics by default.
 Learn more about what data is collected and how to opt out in the [Telemetry Documentation](/docs/operations/telemetry/).
 {{% /alert %}}

 Create namespace and install Cozystack system components: